travelforum/shellParser/README.md

 # shellParser
-Parser written in C using Flex and Bison
+Parser written in C/C++ using Flex and Bison